COVID-19 Prevention & Self-Care

-COVID-19 is everywhere in our community and all areas in Loudoun are at risk.
-It's important to know the symptoms of COVID-19, what to do if you become sick and precautions we all need to take to slow the spread.
+Vaccination is the best way to prevent COVID-19 infection and prevent another wave of the pandemic.
+It is also important to know the symptoms of COVID-19, what to do if you become sick and other precautions we all need to take, particularly for those unable to get vaccinated.

 COVID-19 is a respiratory illness that can spread from person to person.

 - Symptoms can include fever (100.4°F/38°C or higher), cough, trouble breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.

 - According to the CDC, illnesses have ranged from mild symptoms to severe illness and death.
 Symptoms may appear 2–14 days after exposure.

 - Persons can be infected with COVID-19 and pose a risk to others without noticing any symptoms.

 - Older adults and people of any age with serious underlying medical conditions may be at higher risk for more serious complications from COVID-19.
 Seek care early.